Board of Directors

 Delphine Halgand has been working as the Director of the Washington DC office for Reporters Without Borders since December 2011.
 She runs the US activities for the organization and advocates for journalists, bloggers and media rights worldwide.
 Acting as RWB’s spokesperson in the US, Delphine regularly appears on American (PBS, Wall Street Journal,…), foreign media (Al Jazeera, NTN24,…) and lectures at conferences in US universities (Harvard University, UCLA,…) on press freedom violation issues.

 She previously served as Press attaché in charge of outreach at the French Embassy to the US.
 Since graduating from Sciences Po Paris with an M.A. in Journalism, Delphine has worked as an economics correspondent for various French media (Le Monde, Les Echos, L’Express,...), focusing mainly on international politics and macroeconomic issues.

 Secretary: Seth Redniss

 Seth Redniss is a lawyer based in New York.
-He has represented Reporters Without Borders on a wide range of legal matters for more than eight years.
+He has represented Reporters Without Borders on a wide range of legal matters for more than ten years.
 He has also participated in RWB’s fact-finding missions in Colombia and contributed to a variety of RWB reports.
 In private practice, he has litigated high-profile matters in media and the arts, including cases involving the authentication of artwork by Andy Warhol and the termination of publisher Judith Regan by News Corp following the controversial plans to publish a book by OJ Simpson.
 Redniss is committed to helping democratize legal services and, in late 2012, he will launch a digital venture to enable people to negotiate fair, plain language agreements online, without lawyers.
 He has also contributed to various publications including Forbes.com, Open Democracy and Huffington Post.
 Seth is a graduate of Johns Hopkins University and has completed additional studies in Italy (translating Hittite) and Hong Kong (studying Chinese law).